Skyr is the national food of Iceland, but what is it?

 I also love Icelandic Lamb Stew, Floki Brennivin, and Skyr!

 PSA: If you can visit Iceland, please, do the Eimverk Distillery Tour!
 It is completely worth it to make time to do this tour/tasting!
 It is delicious and informational, and hilarious.
 Eimverk Distillery is Icelands’ first and only whisky distillery.
 You have to buy tickets in advance, and I recommend getting a taxi, not driving back to your hotel afterward.
 We’ve been to Iceland 4 times and done this tour twice!
-When we go back for our 5th trip, we will certainly go again!
+We will certainly go again when we go back for our 5th trip!
 When we visit, we always stock up on Brennivin at the Airport before heading back home!

 Skyr is sometimes called Icelandic yogurt, but it is not, in fact, yogurt at all.